Knebworth Circular walk

 Knebworth to Hitchin

-This option is recommended when late Winter and Spring flowers are at their best - and particularly in bluebell season: this walk is arguably the very best bluebell walk in the entire SWC repertoire, including - and better than - Dockey Wood and Flat Isley !
+This option is recommended when Spring flowers are at their best - and particularly in bluebell season: this walk is arguably the very best bluebell walk in the entire SWC repertoire, including - and even better than - Dockey Wood and Flat Isley !

 It shares the same start (Knebworth deer park and the route to St Pauls Walden Bury), but then heads north via Stagenhoe (now a Sue Ryder home with a huge bank of snowdrops in spring), Hitch Wood (a beautiful bluebell wood), Preston (a pretty village with snowdrops on the verges), Wain Wood (a SSSI for its flora and fauna - black squirrels have been seen here - known for its huge and dense carpet of bluebells in Spring), the piggery at Charlton, and Old Hitchin, with its historic market place and wonky buildings.